 Introduction

-is a very useful funcion in Qlik Sense, that can transform a parent-child hierarchy table.
+Hierarchy is a very useful funcion in Qlik Sense, that can transform a parent-child hierarchy table.
 A similar funcionality can be replicated with a recursive CTE in T-SQL.
-A hierarchy where a child node has a single parent can also be transformed using Parent and Child functions, such as PATH
+A hierarchy where a child node has a single parent can also be transformed using Parent and Child functions, such as PATH in DAX in Power BI, however these functions cannot handle data where a child node might have multiple parents.
+This is often the case with components and assemblies in a Bill of Materials, because a single component might be required for multiple assemblies.

 Qlik Sense